pjdyson/general_insurance_data_model/README.md

 - Only a single claim is generated per policy (or represeting total of policy claims).
 The policy is not terminated
 - Frequency is set as ground-up frequency, if excess frequeny is used adjust policy excess to zero and limit as the policy exposed value
 - Claim value generated from a lognormal with mean and SD
+- assumed case estimate is perfect and does not change, but there is a delay to payment
 - Timeings are calibrated using distibutions, offset as follows -- Incident date is set from a uniform distribution within policy year (no seasonality) -- Reported date is the delay in days from the incident